learnthroughcoding/episodes/0_Caesar_Cipher_Template/readme.txt

 LEARN THROUGH CODING
 EPISODE 0: CAESAR CIPHER (ENGLISH ALPHABET)

-DISCLAIMER
-All the code presented here is freely available to you to do with as you please.
-However, the implementations provided are intended for educational purposes and are likely to not be efficient or safe for actual use.
-As a result, you should not use this code for actual purposes.

 INTRODUCTION
 The Caesar Cipher is one of the simplest ciphers known.
 It is named after Julius